Hi there! We'd love to hear from you... please add your comments below the articles...

 Charlie Waite Signature Finish | Colour Prints

-Archival Pigment Prints With Deckled EdgesCharlie Waite's colour photographs are archival pigment prints, signed and numbered with the artist's blind stamp.
+Archival Pigment Prints With Deckled EdgesCharlie Waite's signature finish includes the edition number, blind stamp and his artist signature on the front of the print below the photograph.Charlie Waite's colour photographs are archival pigment prints, signed and numbered with the artist's blind stamp.
 All prints are made personally by the artist in limited editions of 25 or 50 prints.
 Bespoke print sizes and frame mouldings are available for all photographs by request - please email sales@boshamgallery.com

 -